wix-incubator/wix-rest-docs/account-level-apis/guides/AboutAccountLevelAPIs.md

 ## Intended audience
 Wix’s Account Level APIs are intended to support the following types of customers:

-- **Agencies and Freelancers**: Professionals who create, manage and maintain web presence (sites, apps and more) for their clients.
-Agencies and freelancers are Wix Studio users (using the Wix Studio account-level workspace), and if they join the Partner Program they are also considered Partners.
+- **Agencies and Freelancers**: Web professionals who create, manage, and maintain sites, apps, and other digital assets for their clients.
+They use Wix Studio from the account-level workspace.
+Those who join the Partner Program are also considered Wix Partners.
 - **Channel Partners**: Wix works with 2 types of Channel partners:
   - **Do it yourself (DIY)**: Businesses that resell Wix subscriptions, funneling customers directly into Wix’s site creation flow, to build a site for themselves with unique reseller attributes.
 These businesses don’t require edit access to the customer’s sites.
   - **Do it for me (DIFM)**: Businesses that create, manage, and maintain Wix sites in large numbers for their customers.